Roy Horn of ‘Siegfried & Roy’ still critical after tiger attack

 The illusionists, who put on one of the most well-known and expensive Las Vegas shows with their signature white tigers and lions, signed a lifetime contract with The Mirage in 2001.

 The German-born pair perform six shows a week, 44 weeks per year and have been onstage in Las Vegas for more than 35 years.
-They have done about 5,700 shows at The Mirage.

 On the Net: